USGS-R/training-curriculum/content/r-package-dev/Package_Mechanics.md

 Lesson Objectives
 -----------------

-1. What are the structural components of an R-package?
+1. List the structural components of an R-package.
-2. How do packages depend on other packages?
+2. Understand package dependency trees.
-3. How can data be included?
+3. Be familiar with different ways data can be included in packages.
-4. USGS-specific: License and Disclaimers
+4. Correctly define what licenses and disclaimers are needed for USGS software.
-5. How-to: build and check
+5. Apply the build and check features to a package.
-6. Why create internal functions?
+6. Define internal functions and know their benefits.

 Minimum Package Requirements
 ----------------------------